APS Instruction for Authors

 Submission of papers

 The corresponding author must complete and sign the Licence to Publish form upon acceptance of the manuscript and return it to the editorial office.
 Failure to do so will result in delays to the publication of your paper.
-A copy of the Licence to Publishform can be found at Licence to Publish.
+The authors will receive the copy of the Licence to Publish form with the author proof.

 Once the manuscript has been accepted, the corresponding author will receive PDF proofs and are responsible for proofreading and checking the entire article.
 Authors should correct only typesetting errors, no major alteration of the text will be accepted.
 Page proofs must be returned within 48 h to avoid delays in publication along with the reprint order if required.